Breaking News in Yuba County: Plot

 Harris, not able to question Leah and believing Sue is behind her disappearance, detains her for questioning.
-Nancy videos the arrest, then tips off the media, so a large crowd forms outside the police station.
+Nancy videos the arrest and then tips off the media, so a large crowd forms outside the police station.
 The interrogation is interrupted by Harris's captain, who removes her from the case and releases Sue.

 Meanwhile, Rita and Petey kidnap Mina to negotiate Karl's release.
 However, Mr. Kim mistakenly believes that Leah is the hostage that is being negotiated for.
 Leah lies to him that Sue has both Mina and the money, but is killed by Ray and Mr. Kim with a drill press.

 Petey receives a call that Jonelle is going into labour.
-When he arrives home, she reveals that she has found jewellery from the robbery, and gives him an ultimatum to give up his life of crime.
+When he arrives home, she reveals that she has found jewelry from the robbery, and gives him an ultimatum to give up his life of crime.
 Back at Rita's store, both she and her wife Debbie are shot dead by Ray, who has come to rescue Mina, after Debbie kills Mina with a hatchet.
 He then sets fire to the store.
 Petey returns to the store as Ray arrives at Petey and Jonelle's house to kill them, but she ambushes and kills him with a knife.

 Sue is picked up from the police station by Nancy, who reveals that Sue's conversation with Leah was recorded by one of the interview microphones.
 When she demands the truth, Sue accuses her of being upset that she is getting more attention than her.

 At Sue's, Mr. Kim kneecaps Nancy, so Sue confesses the truth.
 He brings her to the motel at gunpoint, while Harris and her partner are there investigating.
 Harris finds security footage of Sue at the motel.

 As she is leaving, Harris spots Sue and Mr. Kim.
 After digging up the money, he plans to kill her until they are surprised by Harris and her partner.
 Mr. Kim shoots and kills Harris' partner and is shot by Harris; Sue truthfully screams that she didn't know about the money to an unmoved Harris, but the not-yet-dead Mr. Kim shoots Harris before Harris shoots him fatally.
 Sue tries to apologize to the dying Harris, who tells her to fuck herself before she expires.

 Sizing up the situation, Sue realizes she can get off scot-free as the police will determine that Mr. Kim killed Karl and the officers before he could kill her.
 Emma Rose, the missing child, is found safe at a bus stop in Miami, Florida, having run away from home.
 One year later, Sue has written a bestselling book about her experience and is interviewed by her 'friend' Gloria Michaels.